dwclake/addressable/hardware/readme.md

 # About
-Drivers WS2812B addressable rgb leds using data read from SPI
+Drives WS2812B addressable rgb leds using data read from SPI